Job References in California: What Can a Former Employer Say?

 If a statement is made by a former employer with malice, the common-interest privilege protecting the employer’s reference does not arise.13 The California Supreme Court has defined malice in this context as a state of mind arising from hatred or ill will, which evidences a willingness to injure another person.14

-Malice can be difficult to prove and, in many cases, it cannot be inferred by the statement itself.15
+Malice can be difficult to prove and, in many cases, it cannot be inferred from the statement itself.15

 Unsolicited Communications